Does the SSR-W generate clean electricity?

 The SSR-W will actually reduce the amount of waste in existence by recycling spent nuclear fuel and using it to power the reactor.
 The 300 MW SSR-W being demonstrated in New Brunswick can actually run its whole life using (and thereby reducing) the spent fuel from NB Power’s CANDU operations.
-The SSR-U will generate waste, but this can be used as fuel for the SSR-W.

 Could the WATSS process lead to the proliferation of nuclear weapons?